- You Are Here:

-In Washougal, the stormwater and sanitary sewer systems are separate, and because there is no central treatment plant for stormwater, it must be treated in smaller facilities that are spread out around the city before it is discharged to local streams.
+The stormwater and sanitary sewer systems are separate in Washougal, and because there is no central treatment plant for stormwater, it is often treated in smaller facilities that are spread out around the city before it is discharged to local waterways or groundwater.

-As a Permittee, the City is required to plan and implement a number of maintenance programs and capital improvement projects to protect water quality and reduce the discharge of pollutants to local streams and groundwater.
-Some of these programs include: Street sweeping, inspections of public and private stormwater quality facilities, maintenance of pipe systems/catchbasins/manholes, vegetation management, enforcement of illegal dumping codes, infrastructure management and mapping, stormwater facility retrofits, watershed monitoring, and environmental outreach and education projects.
+As a Permittee, the City is required to plan and implement a number of stormwater management programs and capital improvement projects to protect water quality and reduce the discharge of pollutants to local waterways and groundwater.
+Some of these programs include: Street sweeping, inspections of public and private stormwater facilities, maintenance of pipe systems/catchbasins/manholes, vegetation management, enforcement of illegal discharges, infrastructure management and mapping, stormwater facility retrofits, watershed monitoring, and environmental outreach and education projects.

-The City of Washougal has developed a comprehensive Stormwater Management Program (SWMP), outlining the City's efforts to prevent stormwater pollution and minimize runoff.
-Generally, the SWMP has five components:
+The City of Washougal annually updates a Stormwater Management Program (SWMP) Plan, outlining the City's efforts to prevent stormwater pollution and minimize runoff.
+The SWMP has nine components:

 Currently the City of Washougal is responsible for the maintenance of:

 - 1700 catchbasins

 This public stormwater system is connected to smaller private stormwater facilities that are maintained by businesses, HOA’s, and homeowners.
 The City of Washougal offers free site consultations, maintenance guides, and maintenance schedules to owners of private stormwater facilities.